 It is possible to fully answer questions about adultery and divorce only on a case-by-case basis.
 Discuss your case with a divorce lawyer, and find out if you can obtain an increased settlement amount based on adultery in your marriage.

-Reaching for a Divorce Resolution
+Reaching for a Divorce Resolution in Washington

 You will also want to have an attorney review your case to assist with negotiations, offer tips on how to achieve an amicable divorce, and protect your interests.
 For a divorce lawyer in Washington, call the Law Offices of Molly B. Kenny today at 425-460-0550 for a consultation.